kchinzei/search_logger/extension/README.md

 2. Build and run the project.
 3. Open Safari and navigate to Safari menu >> Preferences >> Extensions.
 4. Find 'Search Logger'.

-For Safari on iOS:

-1. Open `Search Logger.xcodeproj` using Xcode on your Mac.
-2. Connect your iOS device, build and run the project.
-   The rest should be the same for Safari on macOS.